-Rugs not only protect your floors (and your feet against the cold!), they can also add depth and a stylistic element to your rooms that you can’t get from furniture or décor alone.
-They add so much visual interest, enlarging smaller areas and grounding larger spaces.
-They’re a wonderful way to pull rooms together and unify all the furnishings in the space.
+Rugs not only protect your floors, they can also add depth and a stylistic element to your rooms that you can’t get from furniture or décor alone.
+Enlarging smaller areas and grounding larger spaces, they’re able to add so much visual interest to your home while pulling rooms together and unifing all the furnishings in the space.
 Importantly, they also add warmth to every room, even when used in addition to carpeting, creating a sumptuous and more luxurious surface to walk across in your home.
 A good rug will do all of this and even more, lasting for years to come.
 Our easy guide to help you select the right rug for your space.

 Area rugs in the living room add warmth, delineate space and create a wonderful area for entertaining.
 They also absorb noise, which is helpful in high-traffic rooms where lots of people gather.
 To select the right rug for your space, consider the following in regard to size: